 Want to give Catch Sitka a try?
 Get $15 off your first box of $125 or more with code HOLIDAY15 (offer Expires 12/31/21).

 My Thrive Market membership has helped me save over $1000 on organic groceries, so I really love that now I can add flash-frozen portions of seafood to my monthly orders.
 One less thing to think about – I love when grocery shopping is easy!

 The Thrive Market sustainable seafood boxes are a top choice because they offer a variety of boxes that perfectly suit my tastes and dietary needs.
 I can safely enjoy every item that's packed in my box!
 And I feel good knowing that all of their seafood sources are accredited by the Monterey Bay Aquarium Seafood Watch and the Marine Stewardship Council.

 My personal favorite?
 The Wild & Sustainable Box.
 It's perfect no matter whether you're keto or paleo!
 And I love the variety – shrimp, scallops, barramundi, cod, and salmon all in one box!

 Want to give Thrive Market a try (and save big on your next grocery bill)?
 Use this link for a free gift with your first order.

 Vital Choice is a Seafood Watch partner.
 So you know you'll always be receiving sustainable products.
-Their seafood is flash-frozen, so your order is the next best option to eating right on the boat!
+Their seafood is flash-frozen, so your order is the next best option to eating fresh seafood right on the boat!
 It's so convenient to be able to add your items directly from your shipment box to the freezer.